top of page

 Dysphagia: A Condition That Affects Swallowing

 Swallowing is an involuntary yet essential bodily function, playing a major role in food digestion.
 If this process fails it can cause serious problems to the body, the inability of this process is known as dysphagia.
+We will examine the idea of dysphagia as well as possible causes and potential treatments.

 Dysphagia is a medical term that is used to describe difficulties or discomfort when swallowing.
 It can occur at different stages of the swallowing process, from the mouth to the pharyngeal or at the oesophagus.
 This condition can be caused by a range of factors some include muscle weakness, nerve damage, stroke, brain injury and Parkinson’s disease.